vladimirnikolic1/NewAmsterdam/README.md

-of this font and associated documentation files (New Amsterdam Font), to deal in the "Font" without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the this font, and to permit persons to whom the Font is furnished to do so, subject to the following conditions:
+of this font and associated documentation files (New Amsterdam Font), to deal in the "Font" without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the this font, and to permit persons to whom THIS FONT is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all